 This invitation was an opportunity to continue with previously explored lines of thought: to engage with headphone pieces in a constructive way, after many years railing against sound works being arbitrarily presented on headphones, attached to the wall.
 For this work I again looked for starkly opposing, historical audio testaments.
 A long period of reading led me to research the exemplary life story of Fanny Lou Hamer, of which ample records exist, and who lived in the most toxic of times and places.

-What appealed to me about Fanny was her humble background, which epitomised the life of the sharecroppers, who were basically still slaves in all but name in the Southern States in the 1960s.
-This, despite Johnson signing the Civil Rights Act the same year as Hamer delivered her live TV address to the Democratic Party.
-This, in contrast with what she became through her own sheer will power and faith, put paid to the status given her by the then president Lyndon Johnson of “that illiterate woman.”
+Fanny’s humble background, epitomised the life of the sharecroppers, who were to all effect still slaves in all but name, in the Southern United States in the 1960s.
+This, despite the then President Johnson signing the Civil Rights Act the same year, as Hamer delivered her live TV address to the Democratic Party.
+This, in contrast with what she became through her own sheer willpower and faith, put paid to the title and status given her by president Lyndon Johnson of “that illiterate woman.”